Auto-Mech/amech-dev/README.md

 given nodes for each task.
 Unfortunately, this means that all jobs for a given task must complete before the workflow can move on to the next one.

-#### Checking the status of a run
+At the end of the run, the data from the local test run will be zipped into `.tgz` archive for use in GitHub Actions workflow testing (see below).
+This archive will include a `provenance.yaml` file recording the current commit hash of each repository.
+To make sure the latter is accurate, you will be prevented from running tests if you have uncommitted changes in one or more Python files.

+#### Check progress

-You can check the status of the tests as follows.
+You can check the progress of a local test run as follows.
 ```
 pixi run test status
 ```